Alejoprin/ADCPBowling/README.md

   <img src="https://alejoprin.github.io/ADCPBowling/assets/readme2.png">
 </p>

-1. Text box to place Player's name
+1. Text box to place Player's name.
-1. Text box to place player's handicap
+1. Text box to place player's handicap.
-1. Text box to define the track
+1. Text box to define the track.
 1. Different text boxes where the total points of each line played will be recorded.

 <br>